Fire and rescue services

 We advise:

-Exercise a high degree of caution in Brazil due to high crime rates.
+Exercise a high degree of caution in Brazil due to the threat of violent crime.

 Call 193.